Updated April 2026

 The Moon is roughly 400 times smaller in diameter than the Sun, but by coincidence it is also approximately 400 times closer to the Earth than the Sun.
 This means that, when viewed from Earth, the Sun and the Moon appear to be almost exactly the same size.

-In fact it is not quite as simple as that, because the Earth’s orbit around the Sun and the Moon’s orbit around the Earth are both elliptical – oval-shaped rather than circular.
-This means that the apparent size of the Sun and the Moon vary and appear to be larger when they are nearer to the Earth.
+In fact it is not quite as simple as that, because the Earth’s orbit around the Sun and the Moon’s orbit around the Earth are both elliptical the apparent sizes of the Sun and the Moon vary and appear to be larger when they are nearer to the Earth.
 Therefore, at certain times the Moon will appear to be slightly larger than the Sun and at other times it will appear to be slightly smaller.
 A total eclipse, when the Moon completely obscures the Sun can only occur when the Moon appears to be larger than the Sun.

 When the Moon appears to be smaller than the Sun, a total eclipse is not possible.
 In fact the Moon is slowly getting further away from the Earth so in the far future there will be no total eclipses visible on Earth.
 I will say more about this in a future post.